MIDSUMMER MEMOIR

-Three days of query craft, live-editing, and insider
+Three days of craft, live community, and guided revision

 MORE THAN A WEBINAR.